Skip to Content

 • Generation of OpenAPI documentation for API services using a custom request method is not supported due to a limitation of the OpenAPI specification.
 APIs that include only custom method API services are shown with an API tag name only.

-• Only a single Portal page for each environment can be created in a Harmony organization.
+• Only a single API Portal page for each environment can be created in a Harmony organization.

 Access the Portal Manager page

-• Use the Harmony portal menu to select API Manager > Portal Manager:
+To access the Portal Manager page, use the Harmony portal menu to select API Manager > Portal Manager.

 Note

-Only a single Portal page for each environment can be created in a Harmony organization.
+Only a single API Portal page for each environment can be created in a Harmony organization.

-• Regenerate Docs and Publish: Click to overwrite and publish OpenAPI 2.0 documentation to the Portal page for all custom and proxy APIs in the selected environment.
+• Regenerate Docs: Click to overwrite and publish OpenAPI 2.0 documentation to the API Portal page for all custom and proxy APIs in the selected environment.
 OData services are excluded.
 If you have published a new custom or proxy API and want to automatically regenerate documentation to include any new APIs, you must use this option.

 Warning